cloudmesh/classes/docs/source/i524/2017/technologies.rst

      abbreviation of Elastic Sky X. ESXi installs directly onto your physical server enabling it to be partitioned into multiple logical servers referred to as virtual machines.
 Management of VMware ESXi is done via APIs.
-This allows for an “agent-less” approach to hardware monitoring and system management.
+This allows for an "agent-less" approach to hardware monitoring and system management.
 VMware also provides remote command lines, such as the vSphere Command Line Interface (vCLI) and PowerCLI, to provide command and